irobot-ros/ros2-performance/README.md

 Note that this framework is mostly meant for evaluating single process applications.
 Although it is also able to measure the performance of multi-process applications, not all metrics will be available in this case.

 The nodes under test currently don't perform any sort of computation while they are tested.
 This means that most of the measured resource usage is due to the ROS2 communication.

 ## Build

 The only runtime requirement is ROS 2 rolling.
-Build requires Python 3, CMake and colcon.
+The build machine requires Python 3, CMake and colcon.

 ```
 mkdir -p ~/performance_ws/src